 How to Get to Kanchanaburi

 The closest airport to Kanchanaburi is in Bangkok.
-The city has two major airports and both are easily accessible.
-Whether you’re coming from southern regions such as Krabi or Phuket, or from northern cities such as Chiang Mai, traveling to Bangkok and then transiting to Kanchanaburi is your best bet.
+The city has two major airports, both of which are easily accessible.
+Whether you’re coming from southern regions such as Krabi or Phuket or from northern cities such as Chiang Mai, traveling to Bangkok and then transiting to Kanchanaburi is your best bet.

 Buses